Aayush-Security/Wi-Fi-Jammer-Arduino-ESP/README.md

 **17** Depending on your board you may have to adjust the `Tools` > `Board` > `Flash Frequency` and the `Tools` > `Board` > `Flash Size`.
 I use a `160MHz` flash frequency and a `4M (3M SPIFFS)` flash size.

 **18** Upload!
+### After sucessful upload your ESP8266 broadcast SSID named "pwned" password is "deauther".It can be operated on 192.168.4.1